 Marcy Stonikas is a graduate of Roosevelt University’s Chicago College of Performing Arts (CCPA) and Oberlin College Conservatory of Music.
 A graduate of the Young Artist Program at Seattle Opera, she performed the roles of Donna Anna in Don Giovanni, Fiordiligi in Così fan tutte, and the title role in Ariadne auf Naxos, whilst a member of the program.
 She was First Prize winner in the Wagner Division of the 2013 Gerda Lissner Foundational Vocal Competition, and was a finalist in Seattle Opera’s 2014 International Wagner Competition.

-Ms. Stonikas’ 2016-2017 season holds anticipated role and company returns, and company debuts.
-She begins the season as Gertrude in Seattle Opera’s Hansel and Gretel, then sings the titular Turandot in debuts with Atlanta Opera and Opera Naples.
-During the summer of 2017, she essays a title role with the Berkshire Opera Festival.
+Last season included anticipated role and company returns, as well as company debuts for Ms. Stonikas.
+She began the season as Gertrude in Seattle Opera’s Hansel and Gretel, then sang the titular Turandot in debuts with Atlanta Opera and Opera Naples, returned to the role of Ariadne in Ariadne auf Naxos at the Berkshire Opera Festival, and bowed as Lenore in Fidelio with the Princeton Festival.

 Ms. Stonikas’ 2014-2015 season, showed performances with the West Australian Symphony Orchestra for Beethoven’s Symphony No. 9, conducted by Asher Fisch.
 She then returns to the Volksoper Vienna, for Leonore in Fidelio, and to Seattle Opera for the title role in Ariadne auf Naxos.
 She concludes the season with Cincinnati Opera, as the title role in Turandot.